 “I depend on God alone; I put my hope in him.
 He alone protects and saves me.” – Psalm 62: 5-6

+Baby Boy West brought so much joy to my life, marriage, and family.
 Although it took some time for me to get back to regularly praying and studying the Word, that scripture carried me through my toughest moments.
 And while I will never get over the loss of my son, I am more than grateful that God chose me to be his mother.
-I am grateful that I had the chance to feel him kick and move.
+I’m thankful I had the chance to feel him kick and move.
 I am grateful that I was able to talk, sing, and bond with him.
 Even if it was only in my belly, our connection is something I’ll always cherish.
-Baby Boy West brought so much joy to my life, my marriage, and my family.
 For that, I can’t thank God enough.